unixbhaskar/slpkg/README.rst

 	| Extra Downloads :
 	| Package requirements :
 	+======================================================================================
          README               View the README file
 	 SlackBuild           View the SlackBuild file
 	 Info                 View the Info file
          Download             Download this package
+	 Build                Download and build this package

         _